I keep talking about how crappy startup is. It is. You just don’t know what will work and whether a startup pivot is needed, but that’s the point.

 In 2009, the company was running out of cash and had to make the tough call to reduce the team from ~50 to 12 employees.
 Mikael was brought back in with agreement his father would get out of the way.
 They developed a rescue plan.

-The app store was the integral part.
+The app store was an integral part.
 They would continue to work for hire to make ends meet, but at the same time develop their own iPhone games, abandoning other platforms.

 The iPhone was a hyper-competitive environment.
 If we succeed there, we can go to other smartphones.
 And if we do well there, we can go to PC and console, and beyond.
 We planned this out well ahead of Angry Birds.
 So we decided we needed to conquer the App Store: but how do we do that?
 We tried to profile the iPhone user and it turned out that it was everybody.